Amber J. Mannings

 Associate

-Amber J. Mannings concentrates her practice on all facets of commercial litigation.
+Amber J. Mannings concentrates her practice on all facets of commercial litigation as well as trusts and estates matters.
 Prior to joining the firm, Ms. Mannings represented clients—several cases on a class action basis—in various matters involving deceptive trade practices, securities laws violations, investor fraud, healthcare, and partnership disputes.
 Her professional experience has also included investigating Ponzi schemes and tracing cryptocurrency assets.

 Education